How to do a Tenant Background Check like a Pro?

 - Credit History

-The credit history of your tenant will give you a clear picture of a tenant`s borrowing history.
-You can view whether they have any bounced installments, late payments, credit card defaults or worst bankruptcy.
+The credit history of the tenant gives you a clear picture of a tenant`s borrowing history.
+You can view whether they have any bounced installments, late payments, credit card defaults or worst, bankruptcy.

 - Credit Score